cmalvr/ai-privacy-toolkit/apt/security/README.md

 	•	Privacy Monitoring with Enhanced Minimization:
 Uses the deletion ratio to measure information loss and performs an incremental search over (k, l) pairs to identify configurations that maintain high classifier accuracy on minimized test data.
 Results are stored and can be reviewed with a helper function.
 Although our current metric is simple, future work may implement more advanced measures like the Normalized Certainty Penalty (NCP) as suggested in Alahmadi et al., 2021.

 Our solution runs entirely on test data, making it suitable for real-world scenarios where training data is not available.
 Futher work could be done on training data.
-Currently, the implementation supports classifier models, with potential for future extension to regression models and dynamic selection of quasi-identifiers and sensitive attributes.
+Currently, the implementation supports classifier models, with potential for future extension to regression models.
+Future improvements could dynamically select quasi-identifiers and sensitive attributes through grid search over multiple permutations.